Viva Elvis (Cirque du Soleil)

-Viva Elvis was the seventh resident Cirque du Soleil show on the Las Vegas Strip.
+Viva Elvis was the seventh resident of the Cirque du Soleil show on the Las Vegas Strip.
 It resided at the Aria Resort & Casino and premiered on February 19, 2010.
 The show closed on August 31, 2012.
-Cirque du Soleil partnered with Elvis Presley Enterprises to produce this show, similar to how they partnered with The Beatles' Apple Corps Ltd to produce the resident show Love at the Mirage.
+Cirque du Soleil partnered with Elvis Presley Enterprises to produce this show, similar to how they partnered with The Beatles' Apple Corps to produce the resident show Love at the Mirage.

-CKX, Inc., the company that owns the rights to Elvis Presley's name, likeness, and music publishing, signed an agreement to have Cirque du Soleil create the Elvis-themed residency show.
+CKX, the company that owns the rights to Elvis Presley's name, likeness, and music publishing, signed an agreement to have Cirque du Soleil create the Elvis-themed residency show.
 The gala premiere was originally scheduled for January 2010 on what would have been Elvis' 75th birthday, but was postponed until February 19, 2010.
 CKX and Cirque du Soleil eventually intended to develop additional touring shows and multimedia interactive "Elvis Experiences" throughout the world.

 Closure

 Due to low attendance records for Viva Elvis, MGM Resorts asked Cirque du Soleil to replace the show.
 The show had its final performance on August 31, 2012.
 On March 7, 2012, Cirque du Soleil announced that following its second Radio City Music Hall engagement, the show Zarkana would be its replacement.